CEO pay up 17% as profits, stocks soar; workers fall behind

 At Walmart, for example, the company said its median associate made $25,335 in compensation last year.
 That means half its workers made more, and half made less.

-That’s up 21% from $20,942 a year earlier and came as the company’s average hourly U.S. wage rose from $15.25 in March 2021 to more than $17 currently.
+That’s up 21% from $20,942 a year earlier and came as the company’s average hourly wage for U.S. associates rose from $14.50 in January 2021 to more than $17 currently.
 That increase was bigger than the raise CEO Doug McMillon got, on a percentage basis.
 But his 13.7% raise netted him a total package valued at $25.7 million.

 Anger is growing over such an imbalance.
 Surveys suggest Americans across political parties see CEO pay as too high, and some investors are pushing back.